alexwlchan/alexwlchan.net/src/_drafts/aberdulais-waterfall.md

 When I was there, I assumed it was historical.
 It wasn't moving, so presumably it was a left over from when the days of industry?

-Nothing could be further from the truth -- it's [actually a working wheel](https://www.nationaltrust.org.uk/aberdulais-tin-works-and-waterfall/features/the-waterwheel-at-aberdulais).
+Nothing could be further from the truth -- it's [actually a working wheel](https://www.nationaltrust.org.uk/aberdulais-tin-works-and-waterfall/features/the-waterwheel-at-aberdulais)!
 It was installed in 1991, and it's the largest electricity-generating wheel in Europe.
 The wheel, along with some turbines that I didn't see, power the entire site (including the visitor centre and tea rooms), and even sends surplus power back to the National Grid!

 I wish I'd been able to see it spin, but maybe that's a treat for another time.

-Here's another picture from on the ground:
+Here's another picture from on the ground, which gives you an idea of the size.
+It's nearly 27&prime; in diameter, and it's twice as tall as me even when half of it's in the ground!

 <figure class="wide_img">
   {% wide_image 2018/P9210386 %}